List of General Hospital characters introduced in the 1990s: 1990s

 Sabàto starred alongside former 1990s co-stars in the summer of 2008 when he appeared on Night Shift.

 John Cates was separated from his siblings Michael and Gina after they were orphaned as children.
 John assumed the edgier name of Jagger, and fell in with a rough crowd, but his heart was still good—all it took to bring that out of him was some tender, loving care from young Karen Wexler.
 In 1992, thugs broke into Kelly's Diner, roughed up owner Ruby Anderson, and attempted to rob the place.
 One of them, a homeless hooligan named Jagger Cates, was shot trying to protect Ruby.
 Ruby not only forgave him, but she also gave him a job and a place to live.

 Wealthy teen Jason Quartermaine started working on Dr. Tom Hardy's new volunteer "Teen Hot Line".
 Along with freshman Robin Scorpio and fellow junior Karen Wexler, Jason had a place on the crisis line to help teens in trouble.
 Karen and Jason grew close, but before long, Karen got involved with Jagger Cates, a drop-out with a sweet disposition.

 After a storm, Jason, Jagger, and Karen were stranded on an island.
 On the island, they encountered Cal Atkins and his convict brother, Joseph Atkins, who had broken out of jail.
 Cal dragged Karen to the top of a cliff and tried to rape her.
 Jagger saved her.
 Jason got there in time to see Cal plummet to the shore below.
 Convinced that Cal was dead, the teens made a pact to keep what had happened a secret.
 Cal was actually alive and well with his brother.
 Back home, a shoot-out occurred.
 Jagger suffered a minor wound.
 Cal was arrested.
 Atkins escaped and sought out Bobbie, who had befriended him in letters to his jail cell.
 The escaped convict took her hostage and tried to rape her.
 Atkins was caught when he tried to escape in a police helicopter flown by Mac Scorpio.

 Teenager Brenda Barrett turned up on her big sister Julia's doorstep.
 Julia persuaded Brenda to move in with her and enroll in Port Charles High School.
 Jagger Cates also enrolled at PCHS.
 Brenda was instantly attracted to him.
 She could tell he liked Karen, whom Brenda instantly disliked.
-Neither Jagger nor Brenda liked school, but Jagger liked Brenda's style and they fell into each other's arms and made love.
+Neither Jagger nor Brenda liked school, but Jagger liked Brenda's style and they fell into each other's arms and had sex.
 For good reason, Brenda Barrett was insecure about her relationship with Jagger Cates.
 Jagger and Karen had fallen in love.
 Karen began having disturbing flashbacks.
 An old boyfriend of Karen's mother, Rhonda, came to stay with Karen and her.
 Soon after seeing her mother's old boyfriend Ray Conway, long repressed memories flooded back to Karen because he had abused her when she was a child.